Introducing the QueensLink

 At Metropolitan Ave there was a station, Parkside, but no trace remains.
 A new station would be built here.

 But if the embankment was not there at all there would be a much wider space available to use for parks.
-Removing the existing embankment would create 25 acres of new park space.
+Removing the existing embankment would open up the land below for new park space.

 A modern aerial guideway could be built to replace the existing earth embankment.
 A guideway is a much smaller, concrete structure which would use modern technology which makes significantly less noise.
 These guideways are the standard for new elevated track built all over the world.
 In New York we have only tried it on the AirTrain to JFK Airport.